agrawalrajat310/Overstock-Construct-Week-Project-Unit--2/README.md

 # Overstock-Construct-Week-Project-Unit -> 2

-We are a team of 5 members making Project on "www.overstock.com"  under Construct Week of UNIT - 2 in MASAI FULLSTACK WEB DEVELOPMENT COURSE.
+We both are making Project on "www.overstock.com"  under Construct Week of UNIT - 2 in MASAI FULLSTACK WEB DEVELOPMENT COURSE.